-Vehicles facing a red light must stop before entering the crosswalk on the near side of an intersection or if none, then before entering the intersection and remain stopped until a green light or other signal permits you to go.
+Vehicles facing a red light must stop before entering the crosswalk on the near side of an intersection.
+If none, then before entering the intersection, remain stopped until a green light or other signal permits you to go.

 When a red light is flashing, vehicles must stop before proceeding.
 A flashing red signal acts in much the same way as a stop sign.

 Flashing yellow (caution signal)

 When a yellow light is flashing, vehicles may proceed through the intersection cautiously.